 - Good credit score

-This determined our affordability score (60% of the total score).
-Other factors included company size and add-on coverage selections (10%), customer satisfaction score from industry research (25%) and financial strength ratings (5%).
+This profile was used to calculate the affordability score, which made up 60% of the total rating.
+We also considered company size and available add-on coverages (10%), customer satisfaction ratings from industry research (25%) and financial strength (5%) to determine the overall rankings.

 About Mark Fitzpatrick